 - According to CDC, people are considered fully vaccinated 2 weeks after their 2nd dose in a 2-dose series (Pfizer or Moderna vaccine), or 2 weeks after a single-dose vaccine (Johnson Janssen vaccine).
-Your technician is fully vaccinated.
-Even if you are fully vaccinated, CDC recommends face mask indoors to maximize protection from Delta variant and prevent possibly spreading to others.
+Your technician is fully vaccinated including booster shot.
+Even if you are fully vaccinated, CDC recommends face mask indoors to maximize protection from Delta and Omicron variants and prevent possibly spreading to others.
 In line with CDC guidance, if you are fully vaccinated but have a condition or taking medications that weakens your immune system, or if you are not fully vaccinated, the face mask should be worn.

 - No visitor(s) would be allowed with the client at anytime during the appointment.
 The guest(s) must wait outside in the vehicle.

-- Please bring along a government issued photo ID; it is a state requirement for any tattoo procedure.
+- Please bring along a government issued photo ID; it is a state requirement for any tattoo procedure (TAC §229.406).